manhneee/OOP_Java_Final_Project/README.md

 ## Introduction

-Noch Verzwickter is a puzzle game where players need to solve various challenges by interacting with the game board.
+Noch Verzwickter is a puzzle game where players need to match icons by interacting with the game board.

 ## Features